atelechev/astrocadre/doc/follow-up.md

 * SV-001: stub for a scrollable sky view.
 Wireframe of the sky sphere, with meridians and parallels.
 The viewport is in the center and the image is scrollable in all directions.

+### April 21st, 2018

+* SV-002 - Render constellation boundaries.
+  - Static JSON asset contains constellation boundaries coordinates.
+  - Constellation boundaries are rendered in the view.
+  - Style changes in the view.

 ### Next Steps

-SV-002 - Render constellation boundaries.
-  * Mock a back-end service providing constellation boundaries.
-  * Render the constellation boundaries in the view.
+* SV-003 - Render constellation lines.
-  * Make the coordinates grid dimmer and the background color dark blue.

-Major Features:
+#### Major Features
-  * Constellation lines

   * Stars
   * Constellation names
   * Star names
   * Rendering themes
   * Toggling layers
   * S-N direction arrow
+  * Adjust/fine tune viewport with UI buttons
+  * Customizable field of view
+  * Export of current view as image

-Low priority improvements for POC:
+#### Low priority improvements for POC

   * remove hardcoded CSS width and height for the canvas container, use constants
   * flexible canvas size (?)
-  * do not render portions of meridian circles close to the poles
   * show coordinates of the view port center